tanishqpadwal/Rec-A-Song/README.md

 # SP-Music-Rec
-A simple website to add Spotify links of music that you would recommend to people and maintains a leaderboard of the songs associated w each profile.
+A simple website to add Spotify links of music that you would recommend to people and maintains a leaderboard of the number of songs associated w each profile.